zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### pdf.paperSize `String|Array` *(default: "auto")*

 Specifies the paper size of the PDF document.
-The default "auto" means paper size is determined by content.
+The default "auto" means the paper size is determined by the content.

 > The size of the content in pixels will match the size of the output in points (1 pixel = 1/72 inch).

 Supported values:

-* A predefined size: "A4", "A3" etc
+* A predefined size: "A4", "A3" etc.
 * An array of two numbers specifying the width and height in points (1pt = 1/72in)
 * An array of two strings specifying the width and height in units.
   Supported units are "mm", "cm", "in" and "pt".